makingdevices/SolarCharger/README.md

 Instructions of use:

 - As soon as you connect a battery, the output voltage will be activated.
 - The solar panel can go from 3V to 20V, as it uses the chip BQ24210.
+It will protect the battery if the voltage is too high.

+Protections:

+- Solar Panel
+  - Input voltage from 3V to 20V.
+It has over-voltage protection (OVP).
+  - NTC Sensor: The charging process is compatible with the JEITA temperature standard for Li-Ion batteries, limiting the charge of the battery depending of the temperature of it.
+  - Protection for short-circuit in the battery.

+- Battery
+  - Overcharge Detection Voltage at 4.2V (25mV accuracy)
+  - Overcharge Hysteresis Voltage Range.
+(Release at 4.1V)
+  - Overdischarge Detection Voltage at 2.5V.
+  - Overdischarge Hysteresis Voltage Range.
+(Release at 3.0V)
+  - Discharge overcurrent detection voltage.
+  - Short current detection voltage.
+  Note: You may want to select a different AP9214 configuration depending of your battery type.
+We have tested the AP9214L-AE-HSB.

+- Output
+  - Voltage fixed at 5V +-1.5%
+  - Undervoltage protection.
+  - Overvoltage protection at 5.7V
+  - Overcurrent and shortcircuit protection (+1A).
+It will recuperate when the shortcircuit is released.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>